matrs/Quality_control/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.4.1-brightgreen.svg)](https://snakemake.bitbucket.io)

 This pipeline is for quality control of biological sequences, any type of sequence that you'd usually run `fastqc` on.
-Also, includes detection of common sources of contaminants through `fastq_screen` and a summary of all the results with `multiqc`.
+Includes detection of common sources of contaminants through `fastq_screen` and a summary of all the results with `multiqc`.
 It's meant to be used before any processing of the sequences.
 It is based on the [rna-seq snakemake workflows](https://github.com/snakemake-workflows),